ayrna/orca/doc/orca-tutorial-2.md

      0.535714
 ```
 Again, the results have not changed, as there were no attributes with these characteristics.
-However, in general, it is a good idea to apply standarisation of the input variables.
+However, in general, it is a good idea to apply standardisation of the input variables.

 ---

-***Exercise 2***: construct a function (`preprocess.m`) applying these three preprocessing steps (standarisation, removal of constant features and removal of non numeric values) for future uses.
+***Exercise 2***: construct a function (`preprocess.m`) applying these three pre-processing steps (standarisation, removal of constant features and removal of non numeric values) for future uses.

 ---